 We have seen instances where local customs have challenged yachts being marketed for sale whilst in the EU under Temporary Admission and note that the legislation does enable customs to apply a security deposit or guarantee to cover the customs duties and VAT that would become due if the yacht was sold or not removed within the required time frame.

 Boat shows are a prime situation when a different regime titled "Temporary Admission for exhibition" is required to be filed before the show commences.
-A guarantee is sometimes required although our experience is that the level of guarantee is a token amount rather than the full amount that would fall due for duties and VAT.
+A guarantee is sometimes required although in our experience the level of guarantee is a token amount rather than the full amount that would fall due for duties and VAT.